1 Introduction

 The officer expects to earn

-When more civilians steal, \phi increases and expected clearance bonuses and reprimands increase by equal amounts.
-The officer exhausts the budget, a=e-d, and chooses d \in [0,e] to maximize expected earnings.
-If incentives are not extreme,8The officer has a quasi-quadratic profit function that is concave in d due to the (weak) diminishing returns of investigation on the punishment probabilities.
-Further, the reprimand is not high enough that the officer does no patrolling; B/R \geq \frac{\rho_{I}(e)(n-2)}{\rho_{A}(e)}, which always holds for B/R \geq 1.
-Likewise, the bonus is not high enough that the officer does no investigating; B/R \leq \frac{[n-2][\rho_{I}(0) - e\rho_{I}^{'}(0)]}{ \rho_{A}(0) - e\rho_{A}^{'}(0) }.
-This holds for B/R < \infty when, without any investigation, there are small changes in the probability anyone is punished; \rho_{A}^{'}(0) \leq \rho_{A}(0) / e, and an infinite reduction in an innocent being punished; \lim_{a\to 0} \rho_{I}^{'}(a) = -\infty.
+When more civilians steal, increases and expected clearance bonuses and reprimands increase by equal amounts.
+The officer exhausts the budget, , and chooses to maximize expected earnings.
+If incentives are not extreme,8The officer has a quasi-quadratic profit function that is concave in due to the (weak) diminishing returns of investigation on the punishment probabilities.
+Further, the reprimand is not high enough that the officer does no patrolling; , which always holds for .
+Likewise, the bonus is not high enough that the officer does no investigating; .
+This holds for when, without any investigation, there are small changes in the probability anyone is punished; , and an infinite reduction in an innocent being punished; .
 Although it is mathematically possible for officers to allocate their entire budget to either patrolling or investigation, such case are economically uninformative.
 (Police officers do not spend all of their time either patrolling or investigating.)
 However, we do allow for corner solutions in several parametric examples in Section 5. the officer’s optimal choice is implicitly defined by

-This unique choice determines the equilibrium probabilities of punishing the culpable, \rho_{C}^{*}=\rho_{C}(e-d^{*}), and the innocent, \rho_{I}^{*}=\rho_{I}(e-d^{*}).
+This unique choice determines the equilibrium probabilities of punishing the culpable, , and the innocent, .
 In turn, these probabilities determine civilian choices of whether to produce or steal.

 Civilians steal when theft has a higher expected return than production.
-The expected profit for civilian i when producing is i's own wealth, \overline{Y_{i}} minus the amount successfully stolen, S_{i}, minus the expected amount from being incorrectly fined, I_{i}, plus the amount produced, Y_{i}.
-The expected profit for civilian i when stealing from j is \overline{Y_{i}}-S_{i}-I_{i}, plus the expected amount gained from theft, s [1- d/n [\Omega/\Lambda]^2 ], minus the expected penalty from being correctly accused, \psi \rho_{C} d/n [\Omega/\Lambda]^2.
-The amount \overline{Y_{i}} - S^{i} - I^{i} does not affect the decision to produce or steal, which implies that civilians face a constant cutoff;
+The expected profit for civilian when producing is own wealth, minus the amount successfully stolen, , minus the expected amount from being incorrectly fined, , plus the amount produced, .
+The expected profit for civilian when stealing from is , plus the expected amount gained from theft, , minus the expected penalty from being correctly accused, .
+The amount does not affect the decision to produce or steal, which implies that civilians face a constant cutoff;

-Thus, any civilian with Y_i\leq c(d^*) \equiv c^* steals.
-The expected number of thieves is n_S^{*} \equiv F_{Y}\left(c^* \right)n.
+Thus, any civilian with steals.
+The expected number of thieves is .

 Proposition 3 (equilibrium).
-The Bayes-Nash equilibrium strategies are for the officer to choose d defend tokens (implicitly defined) to randomly patrol all locations with equal probability, and the civilians with Yi ≤ c to steal by randomizing locations such that the probability of being caught is equal across all locations.
+The Bayes-Nash equilibrium strategies are for the officer to choose d∗ defend tokens (implicitly defined) to randomly patrol all locations with equal probability, and the civilians with Yi ≤ c∗ to steal by randomizing locations such that the probability of being caught is equal across all locations.

 Proof.
-The unique optimal choice for the officer is d, which does not depend on FY (c).
-Then, since FY (c) is a function of d, all civilians with Yi ≤ c steal.
+The unique optimal choice for the officer is d∗, which does not depend on FY (c∗).
+Then, since FY (c∗) is a function of d∗, all civilians with Yi ≤ c∗ steal.
 Combined with Lemmas 1 and 2, all defend tokens and steal tokens are mixed uniformly across all locations.
 (In the section on parametric examples, Figure 1 depicts equilibrium and the underlying forces.)

 These micro strategies have important distributional effects on aggregate outcomes.
-In equilibrium, the probability that an individual thief is caught is \frac{d^*}{n} \left( \frac{\Omega}{\Lambda} \right)^2.
+In equilibrium, the probability that an individual thief is caught is .
 Combined with the probabilities of punishment, this determines the expected number of civilians who steal, as well as the number of civilians falsely punished or incorrectly let go.
-The probability that an individual thief is correctly punished is \frac{d^*}{n} \left( \frac{\Omega}{\Lambda} \right)^2 \rho_{C}^*.
-The expected number of thieves on other maps (except the focal map, as victims are not punished) is n_{S}^{*} -1 - \frac{n_{S}^{*}}{n}.9\sum_{j\neq1}\sum_{i\neq1}\sigma_{i}^{j}=\sum_{j}\sum_{i}\sigma_{i}^{j} - \sum_{j}\sigma_{1}^{j} - \sum_{i}\sigma_{i}^{1}= n_{S}^{*} -1 - \frac{n_{S}^{*}}{n}, where \sigma_{i}^{j} is the probability i steals from j.
-The aggregate expected number of interruptions is d^*\phi^* = n_{S}^{*}\frac{d^*}{n} \left( \frac{\Omega}{\Lambda} \right)^2.
-This means that the probability an individual thief is incorrectly punished is \left( n_{S}^{*} -1 - \frac{n_{S}^{*}}{n} \right) \frac{d^*}{n} \left( \frac{\Omega}{\Lambda} \right)^2 \rho_{I}^*.
-Similarly, the probability an individual producer is punished is \left( n_{S}^{*} - \frac{n_{S}^{*}}{n} \right) \frac{d^*}{n} \left( \frac{\Omega}{\Lambda} \right)^2 \rho_{I}^*.
+The probability that an individual thief is correctly punished is .
+The expected number of thieves on other maps (except the focal map, as victims are not punished) is .9, where is the probability steals from .
+The aggregate expected number of interruptions is .
+This means that the probability an individual thief is incorrectly punished is .
+Similarly, the probability an individual producer is punished is .
 The aggregate implications weight these probabilities by the numbers of thieves or producers, and are reported in the truth table of criminal justice:

 Truth table of criminal justice

 Note: Each cell shows the either the expected number of stealers or producers that are or are not punished.
-Recall the equilibrium punishment probabilities are \rho_I^* for an innocent, \rho_C^* for the culprit, and \rho_A^* for anyone.
+Recall the equilibrium punishment probabilities are for an innocent, for the culprit, and for anyone.
 Note that a civilian is “innocent” if they are incorrectly punished—this includes producers who are punished and thieves who are punished for the wrong crime.
-The probability an individual thief is caught is denoted as \alpha^*=\frac{d^*}{n}\left(\frac{\Omega}{\Lambda}\right)^2.
-The equilibrium number of thieves is n_S^* (out of n civilians).
+The probability an individual thief is caught is denoted as .
+The equilibrium number of thieves is (out of civilians).

 The equilibrium behavior summarized in this table has important implications for the way economic theorists, applied econometricians, and legal theorists have studied policing.
 In doing so, we are able to evaluate whether an isolated analysis of one or two aspects of the table is informative in isolation; the answer is generally no. Focusing on just one or two elements can be seriously misleading because the table is irreducible from a welfare perspective.
 It is the minimal relevant summary for any welfare function that is decreasing in crime and false positives (independent of crime).
 In what follows, we do not presume a specific social welfare function, only that crime and false convictions are both undesirable.10The social welfare function is generally unknown and we do not wish to speculate.
 We provide three negative results for crime, measurement, and justice to illustrate a central issue within each field’s typical focus.
-In the interest of brevity, we limit our discussion to comparative statics of B/R.11The truth table of criminal justice is determined by the following primitives: the officer’s incentives (B/R), the size of the officer budget (e), the efficacy of defense (\Omega/\Lambda), the magnitude of criminal punishment (\psi), the amount stolen s, the income distribution (F_{Y}), and the probability functions (\rho_{I}, \rho_{C}).
+In the interest of brevity, we limit our discussion to comparative statics of .11The truth table of criminal justice is determined by the following primitives: the officer’s incentives (), the size of the officer budget (), the efficacy of defense (), the magnitude of criminal punishment (), the amount stolen , the income distribution (), and the probability functions .
 In doing so, we highlight how this truth table of criminal justice can holistically inform policy reform.

 4 Insights for Crime, Measurement, and Justice

-Officer incentives affect the amount of resources allocated to investigation, which in turn affects the probability that thieves are interrupted (d^{*}\phi^{*}) the probability of being punished conditional on being interrupted (\rho_{C}^{*}) and thus the income cutoff for thievery (c^{*}).
+Officer incentives affect the amount of resources allocated to investigation, which in turn affects the probability that thieves are interrupted () the probability of being punished conditional on being interrupted () and thus the income cutoff for thievery ().
 This, as we will show, affects the key elements of the table of truth injustice.
 Three corollaries collect our general propositions into the main points we want to stress, which are then represented visually in Section 5.

-How the officer responds to incentives will be crucial, so first note that patrolling increases (and investigation decreases) with a larger ratio of bonuses to reprimands; \frac{\partial d^{*}}{\partial B/R} \geq 0.12Differentiating equation 3 implies \frac{\partial d^{*}}{\partial B/R} = \frac{\rho_{A}-d^{*}\rho_{A}^{'}}{ \left(\frac{B}{R}-1\right)\left(2\rho_{A}^{'} - d^{*}\rho_{A}^{''}\right) + \left( 2\rho_{C}^{'} - d^{*}\rho_{C}^{''}\right) }, where the probability functions and there derivatives are evaluated at d^{*} although * notation is dropped for exposition.
+How the officer responds to incentives will be crucial, so first note that patrolling increases (and investigation decreases) with a larger ratio of bonuses to reprimands; .12Differentiating equation 3 implies , where the probability functions and there derivatives are evaluated at although notation is dropped for exposition.
 Weak diminishing returns implies the numerator is positive.
-Then see that the denominator is greater than 0 when \frac{d^{*}}{2} \leq \frac{ \left[\frac{B}{R}-1\right] \rho_{A}^{'} + \rho_{C}^{'}}{\left[\frac{B}{R}-1\right] \rho_{A}^{''} +\rho_{C}^{''}}.
-Substituting in equation 3 shows the denominator is also positive due to weak diminishing marginal returns; \left( \left[\frac{B}{R}-1\right] \rho_{A}^{''} +\rho_{C}^{''} \right) \left(\left[\frac{B}{R}-1\right] \rho_{A} + \rho_{C}\right) \leq 0 \leq \left( \left[\frac{B}{R}-1\right] \rho_{A}^{'} +\rho_{C}^{'} \right)^2.
-Since both numerator and denominator are positive, \frac{\partial d^{*}}{\partial B/R} \geq 0.
-On the other hand, the income distribution affects the equilibrium share of the population stealing, F_{Y}\left(c^*\right) and how many people are affected by the incentives, f_{Y}(c^*), but not the level of B/R which minimizes crime.
-Specifically, crime is minimized when \frac{ \text{d} n_{S}^{*}/n}{ \text{d } B/R} = f_{Y}(c^*) \frac{\text{d } c^*}{\text{d } B/R}=0, where \frac{\text{d } c^*}{\text{d } B/R} = \frac{-1}{n}\left( \frac{\Omega}{\Lambda}\right)^2 \left[ s + \psi \rho_{C}^{*}-\psi d^{*}\rho_{C}^{*'} \right] \frac{\partial d^{*}}{\partial B/R}.
-The crime rate is convex in B/R, and is minimized by weighing the deterrence that comes from both the probability of apprehension and the accuracy of punishment.
+Then see that the denominator is greater than 0 when .
+Substituting in equation 3 shows the denominator is also positive due to weak diminishing marginal returns; .
+Since both numerator and denominator are positive, .
+On the other hand, the income distribution affects the equilibrium share of the population stealing, and how many people are affected by the incentives, , but not the level of which minimizes crime.
+Specifically, crime is minimized when , where .
+The crime rate is convex in , and is minimized by weighing the deterrence that comes from both the probability of apprehension and the accuracy of punishment.

 Proof.
-The first order condition for an optimum is \frac{\text{d } c^*}{\text{d } B/R} = 0, which defines B/R^{\bullet}.
-Then, due to the diminishing marginal returns shape of \rho_{C}, the population share of thieves is always convex in B/R: \rho_{C}^{*''} \leq 0 \leq 2 [\rho_{C}^{* '}]^2 / [\phi \rho_{C}^{*} + s].
-Thus, B/R^{\bullet} is the minimum.
+The first order condition for an optimum is , which defines .
+Then, due to the diminishing marginal returns shape of , the population share of thieves is always convex in : .
+Thus, is the minimum.

-When there are larger rewards for clearances (B/R is high) officers devote fewer resources to making sure the punishment is accurate and more resources to patrolling and arresting civilians.
-As a result, a larger bonus will lead many thieves to be interrupted (d^* being high has a high “apprehension effect”).
-However, this deterrence can be undercut by the high probability of inaccurate punishment (\rho_{C}^{*} being low has a low “accuracy effect”).
+When there are larger rewards for clearances ( is high) officers devote fewer resources to making sure the punishment is accurate and more resources to patrolling and arresting civilians.
+As a result, a larger bonus will lead many thieves to be interrupted ( being high has a high “apprehension effect”).
+However, this deterrence can be undercut by the high probability of inaccurate punishment ( being low has a low “accuracy effect”).
 A larger bonus will lead to more interruptions but also more inaccurate punishments.
-On the other hand, when officers expect larger penalties for false conviction, B/R is low, and they spend fewer resources on active patrolling and more on collecting evidence.
+On the other hand, when officers expect larger penalties for false conviction, is low, and they spend fewer resources on active patrolling and more on collecting evidence.
 This will lead to few inaccurate punishments but also fewer interruptions.
 Maximal deterrence occurs when neither the apprehension effect nor accuracy effect is too strong.

 These results have important implications for policy.
-Opponents of increased police accountability often argue that increasing police accountability (R) would lead to an increase in crime since officers would best respond with less aggressive policing.
+Opponents of increased police accountability often argue that increasing police accountability () would lead to an increase in crime since officers would best respond with less aggressive policing.
 We show that the opposite can be true: increased accountability can induce better investigation and increase crime deterrence.
-On the other hand, opponents of pay-for-performance argue that high powered incentives (B) leads to a “race to the bottom.”
+On the other hand, opponents of pay-for-performance argue that high powered incentives () leads to a “race to the bottom.”
 We show that the opposite can be true: increased bonuses can induce more patrolling and increase the deterrence of crime.
 These remarks will seem paradoxical to some scholars and pundits, but that is because officer incentives are discussed as if they had a constant linear effect.
-Our model highlights the trade-offs that lead the equilibrium level of theft to be non-monotonic in B/R: excessive officer incentives—either to clear crimes or avoid reprimands—can actually increase thefts by causing too few apprehensions or too inaccurate punishments.
+Our model highlights the trade-offs that lead the equilibrium level of theft to be non-monotonic in : excessive officer incentives—either to clear crimes or avoid reprimands—can actually increase thefts by causing too few apprehensions or too inaccurate punishments.

 From Lemma 4, it is also clear that the income distribution plays an important role in crime.
 Empirically, poverty and income inequality are driving factors of crime.
 (See Hsieh 1993 for a historical review of income inequality and crime, and Pridemore 2011 for evidence that poverty is the driving factor.)
 These factors are intimately connected in our theory.